 - subject matter and/or topics you will cover,

 - target audience (e.g., level of students, disciplinary background, etc.),

 - anticipated enrollment numbers, and

 - class format (e.g., in-person, hybrid, online, etc.)

 If possible, please provide a tentative course syllabus with a course description, objectives, and preliminary ideas such as sample readings, assignments, and weekly schedule.

 This application requires a letter (PDF format) that details the testing materials you are planning to develop.
 Please indicate:

-- what the main goal of the proposed testing material development is,
+- the main goal of the proposed testing material development, and